magz-dev/max-fit-app/TESTING.md

 -  I want to be able to edit my shopping bag.
 -  I want to know what I will be charged for delivery.

-User can add multiple items, update the shopping bag and see if there is any delivery charge.
+User can add multiple items, edit and update the shopping bag as well as see if there is any delivery charge.

 ![image](https://github.com/magz-dev/sport-style-hub/assets/97630146/87cd190b-66a1-4233-8bce-7e17de6b91b3)